harishrqa/Harish-Vemula-NHSBSA/README.md

 ### Framework set up
 Fork / Clone repository from [here]( https://github.com/harishrqa/Harish-Vemula-NHSBSA) or download zip and set it up in your local workspace.
 ### Run Tests
-- Open terminal (MAC OSX) or command prompt / power shell (for windows OS) and navigate to the project directory type mvn clean test command to run features.
-With this command it will invoke the default Firefox browser and will execute the tests.
+- Open terminal (MAC OSX) or command prompt / power shell (for windows OS) and navigate to the project directory type mvn test command to run features.
+With this command it will invoke the default Chrome browser and will execute the tests.
 - To run features on specific browser use, mvn test -DBROWSER="browser_name" browser_name can be one of following -- firefox -- chrome